cawka/cs118-spring2017/project-1.md

 - The server should gracefully process incorrect port number and exit with a non-zero error code (you can assume that the folder is always correct).
 In addition to exit, the server must print out on standard error (`std::cerr`) an error message that starts with `ERROR:` string.

-- The server should exit with code 0 when receiving `SIGQUIT`/`SIGTERM` signal
+- The server should exit with code zero when receiving `SIGQUIT`/`SIGTERM` signal

-- The server should be able to accept and process multiple connection from clients
+- The server should be able to accept and process multiple connection from clients at the same time

 - The server must count all established connections (1 for the first connect, 2 for the second, etc.).
 The received file over the connection must be saved to `<FILE-DIR>/<CONNECTION-ID>.file` file  (e.g., `/save/1.file`, `/save/2.file`, etc.).
 If the client doesn't send any data during gracefully terminated TCP connection, the server should create an empty file with the name that corresponds to the connection number.